-Shields are primarily used as a defensive measure by trained warriors.
+Shields are primarily used as a defensive measure in combat.
 A shield's powers and drawbacks are defined by its size.
-The larger the shield the better it is for blocking but the worse it is for agility checks and evade rolls.
+The larger the shield the better its defensive bonus but the worse it is for agility checks and evade rolls.
 Shields can be used to 'Shield Punch', dealing blunt damage based upon their size.
 Note that all shields have the 'unsuitable' weapon tag by default.
-Shields add their quality or magical bonus to their agility check and evade roll modifier, block modifier and any shield punch attack and damage rolls.
-Cloaks and capes may be used to block melee attacks and help with evade rolls.
+Shields add their quality or magical bonus to their agility check, defensive bonus and any shield punch attack and damage rolls.
+Cloaks and capes may be used to block melee attacks and cloaks also help with evade rolls.
 Having a free hand grants a +1 bonus to agility checks but not evade rolls.
 Note that if shields are used to block an attack from a creature with a larger size modifier the defender suffers a knock-down check as if the attacker had scored a success and used it on a knock-down.

-SHIELDS

-SHIELD BLOCK Mod Dots
+Туре Block Mod Dots

-None +1 -1 1 dot
+Small +1 -1 1

-Medium +2 -2 2 dots
+Medium +2 -2 2

-Large +4 -4 4 dots
+Large +4 -4 4

-Cloak +1 +1/0 1 dot
+Cloak +1 0 / +1 1

-Free Hand N/A 0/+1 -
+Free Hand N/A +1 / 0 -